Maintenance Demo Marks Next Big Step in ARV Prototype

-Marines from various Light Armored Reconnaissance (LAR) Battalions perform maintenance exercises with Field Service Representatives from Textron and General Dynamics Land Systems during a maintenance demo for the Advanced Reconnaissance Vehicle (ARV) at Detroit Arsenal June 14, 2024.
+DETRIOT ARSENAL, MI -- Marines from the Light Armored Reconnaissance (LAR) community recently participated in a maintenance demonstration of the Textron and General Dynamics Land Systems Advanced Reconnaissance Vehicle (ARV) Prototype Vehicles at the Detroit Arsenal.

+LAR Marines and logisticians and engineers from related government organizations gathered for a demonstration of field-level maintenance tasks by ARV vendor Field Service Representatives.
+Observers provided directed feedback during the event, which the vendor will use for continued development.

+ARV vendor Field Service Representatives demonstrated field-level maintenance tasks to Marines from the LAR community, as well as logisticians and engineers from PM Light Armored Vehicles LAV, PEO Land Systems, Marine Corps Logistics Command, Marine Depot Maintenance Command, and Naval Surface Warfare Center Dahlgren.
+Government observers provided directed feedback during the event, and aggregated comments and recommendations will be formally provided to the vendors.

 |Date Taken: